oSoWoSo/dotbins/README.md

 ### Quick Install with `dotbins get`

-The `get` command allows you to quickly download and install tools directly from GitHub without setting up a configuration file:
+The `get` command allows you to quickly download and install tools directly from GitHub or from a remote configuration file:

 ```bash
 # Install fzf to the default location (~/.local/bin)